YuNu1210/YuNu1210.github.io/_pages/publications.md

    * <details>
      <summary>Abstract</summary>

-     In this study we introduce two AI co-pilots that support perishable inventory management in different intelligent ways.
-We focus on the periodic review, perishable inventory problems with a fixed product shelf life from a nonparametric perspective.
-One inventory co-pilot is to provide a data-driven prescriptive solution to the dynamic inventory control problem, telling how a human decision maker should replenish for the upcoming season given past sales data.
-The finite sample precision of the estimated inventory policy suggests it is accurate enough to use in practice.
-Building upon the data-driven prescriptive solution, the second co-pilot is an advanced iteration that not only provides prescriptive solutions but also detects potential human biases in managing perishable inventory.
-Utilizing machine learning techniques, it identifies from past user behavior whether a human decision maker is biased in their inventory decisions, and (if so) also indicates what human bias likely accounts for.
-Through industrial collaboration with Winnow, we further deploy these inventory co-pilots in the real-world commercial kitchens to evaluate their impact on daily food production oversight by kitchen managers.
+     In this study we introduce two AI co-pilots that support perishable inventory management differently.
+To be more specific, we focus on the periodic review, perishable inventory management problem for perishable goods with a fixed product shelf life.
+One inventory co-pilot is to provide a data-driven prescriptive solution to the multi-period inventory control problem, directly telling how much a human decision maker should replenish for the upcoming season given past sales data.
+We justify this prescriptive co-pilot with associated performance guarantees.
+Building on the data-driven prescriptive copilot, the second copilot is enhanced in terms of detecting potential human decision-making biases in managing perishable inventory.
+     Using machine learning models, it identifies from past user behavior whether a human decision maker is biased in their inventory decision making, and (if so) it also indicates what human bias likely accounts for.
+Through an online experiment with Prolific workers, we further investigate how human users react to the deployment of different forms of AI assistance and explain why it happens.
+We find both types of inventory copilots- whether providing data-driven prescriptive solutions or bias detection, enhance perishable inventory management performance for human decision-makers.
+Additionally, integrating bias detection with prescriptive solutions could foster greater human adherence to algorithmic recommendations.

      </details>